What’s new in Hyperledger Fabric v2.x¶

 Starting in v2.4.1 an external builder for ‘chaincode as a service’ is available in the Fabric release artifacts, and the ‘ccaas_builder’ is pre-configured with the fabric-peer docker image, removing the need to build your own external builder and repackage and configure the peer.

-For more information, see the Chaincode as an external service topic.
+For more information, see the Running Chaincode as an External Service topic.